Perlkonig/grav-plugin-tagcloud/README.md

     tag: [tag1, tag2]
 ```

-You will also need to do the following:

-  - Copy the `tagcloud.html.twig` file from the plugin folder to your theme and adjust as you see fit.
-  - `include` the twig file somewhere in your theme skeleton (usually in `sidebar.html.twig`) along the following lines:
+Then `include` the twig file somewhere in your theme skeleton (usually in `sidebar.html.twig`) along the following lines:

     ```
     {% if config.plugins.tagcloud.enabled %}
       <aside class="widget widget_meta">
-        <h2 class="widget-title">{{config.plugins.tagcloud.title|t}}</h2>
+        <h2 class="widget-title">{{'POPULAR TAGS'|t}}</h2>
         {% include 'partials/tagcloud.html.twig' %}
         </aside>
     {% endif %}

     ```
-  - Copy the contents of the CSS in the `assets` folder of the plugin into your theme and adjust as you see fit.

 > Remember that the plugin `taxonomylist` must be installed and enabled!

-I recognize that you can configure the PHP file to use the files in the plugin folder, but I can't imagine someone using these files as is.
-If I'm wrong, let me know and I'll go the PHP file route.

 # Config Defaults
 ```
 enabled: true
 threshold: 0
-title: "POPULAR TAGS"
+built_in_css: true
 ```

+To change the defaults, copy `tagcloud.yaml` to your `user/config/plugins` folder and edit it there.

+- Use the `enabled` field to activate or deactivate the plugin.

+- The `built_in_css` field tells the plugin to use the included CSS.
+To customize, set this to `false` and see the **Customization** section for further instructions.

-The fields `enabled` and `title` are self-explanatory, but `threshold` takes a little explaining.
+- The `threshold` field takes a little explaining.

   The tags are sized based on how frequently they appear.
 This is done by first determining the number of times the *most* frequent tag appears (`max`) and then comparing each tag's count (`count`) against it, forming a percentage: `percent = (count/max) * 100`.

   That `percent` number is then compared against the different tiers in the twig file to determine how it should be sized.
 The `threshold` in the config determines the minimum `percent` a tag must be to even be displayed.
 A value of 0 shows all tags.
 A value of 100 only shows the tags whose `counts` equal the `max`.
 Any value between that will show some subset of your tags.
 You'll need to do some trial and error to find the right number.
-It really depends on how many different tags your blog uses.
+It really depends on how many different tags your blog uses and how frequently you use them.

+> NOTE: I don't personally use the Admin plugin, so please let me know if it does not work as expected.
+The `blueprints.yaml` file should support it.

+# Customization

+You can customize both the CSS and the twig file.

+## CSS

+To customize the CSS, do the following:

+  - Disable `built_in_css`.
+  - Copy `tagcloud.css` from the plugin's `asset` folder into the `asset` folder of your theme.
+  - Edit as you see fit.

+## Twig

+To customize the twig file (including changing the way the various levels are differentiated), do the following:

+  - Copy `tagcloud.html.twig` from the plugin's `templates/partials` folder into your theme.
+  - Edit as you see fit.

 # Credits

 The approach was inspired by [a blog post by Steve Thomas](https://stevethomas.com.au/php/how-to-make-a-tag-cloud-in-php-mysql-and-css.html).

-# Support

-This is my very first Grav plugin.
-I welcome any feedback and pull requests.